Tornadoes of 2017: November 22 (Indonesia)

-On November 22, a destructive tornado occurred in a densely-populated area of Sidoarjo Regency in East Java, causing damage to 600 homes, with some homes sustaining major damage including roofs and exterior walls ripped off.
+On November 22, a destructive tornado occurred in a densely populated area of Sidoarjo Regency in East Java, causing damage to 600 homes, with some homes sustaining major damage including roofs and exterior walls ripped off.
 Thirty-five people were injured by the tornado.

 December

-13 tornadoes were reported in the United States in December, of which 12 were confirmed.

-December 5
+December 5 (United States)

 Severe thunderstorms moving through the state of Missouri on December 5 resulted in scattered reports of hail, damaging winds, and a few tornadoes.
 An EF1 tornado injured two people when it struck and destroyed a mobile home near Higbee.
 This same tornado caused considerable damage to a frame home, and tossed a pickup truck into a field.
-The strongest tornado of the event was an EF2 near Wayland that snapped wooden power poles, destroyed a salt shelter building, and injured one person when a semi-truck was overturned.
+The strongest tornado of the event was an EF2 tornado near Wayland that snapped wooden power poles, destroyed a salt shelter building, and injured one person when a semi-truck was overturned.
 This tornado crossed into Iowa before dissipating.
 A third tornado caused EF1 damage to a home, an outbuilding, and some trees near Brumley as well.

-December 19–20
+December 19–20 (United States)

 The final tornado event of 2017 consisted of a small outbreak of 9 tornadoes that affected the Southern United States on December 19 and 20.
 Two EF2 tornadoes touched down in Texas on December 19, the first of which downed trees and concrete power poles near the town of Rusk, as well as damaging several roofs and outbuildings.
 The other was a large wedge tornado which blew a home off of its block foundation, snapped many trees, and lofted a small boat near Reklaw.
 Scattered weak tornadoes occurred in Texas, Louisiana, Mississippi, Alabama and Georgia on December 20.
 An EF1 tornado damaged trees, barns, and roofs in the rural Texas community of Gist.
 The town of DeQuincy, Louisiana sustained considerable damage due to an EF1 tornado, where hangars were damaged at a small airport, a batting cage awning was blown down, homes and businesses sustained roof and window damage, many trees and power lines were downed, and a pavilion was destroyed at a local sports complex.
 No injuries or fatalities occurred as a result of this outbreak.

 December 31 (Indonesia)

 A strong and destructive tornado struck Bojonangka Village, Pemalang, Central Java.
 It caused significant damage to numerous homes, with 50 homes that were largely destroyed and 159 others that were badly damaged.
-The tornado also swept away a poorly-built rice mill.
+The tornado also swept away a poorly built rice mill.
 The tornado itself injured 21 people but didn't result in any fatalities.